alsocube/my-eww-bar/README.md

 # Ayo?!
 Eww!!

-My simple, mostly "inspired", bar made with [Elkowar's Wacky Widget](https://github.com/elkowar/eww/) in Arch + Hyprland
+My simple, mostly "inspired" by others, bar made with [Elkowar's Wacky Widget](https://github.com/elkowar/eww/) in Arch + Hyprland

 I'm using XWayland, you might need to change some config accordingly.